prantlf/timezone-support/docs/API.md

 This method is supposed to be used with incomplete time objects, which are entered by the user, or parsed from date strings without time zone information.

-Another possibility is to supply the time by a `Date` object, from which the date parts can be obtained by the corresponding getters (`getFullYear`, `getMonth`, ...):
+Another possibility is to supply the time by a `Date` object, from which the date parts can be obtained by the corresponding local-time getters (`getFullYear`, `getMonth`, ...):

 ```js
 const { findTimeZone, setTimeZone } = require('timezone-support')